Hiring an Arborist

 - Look for membership in a professional organization such as the International Society of Arboriculture (ISA), the Tree Care Industry Association (TCIA) or the American Society of Consulting Arborists (ASCA).

-- Ask for proof of insurance and then phone the insurance company if you are not satisfied.
+- Ask for proof of insurance (liability and workman’s compensation) and the phone number of the insurance company if you are not satisfied.

 - Ask for references to find out where the company has done work similar to the work you are requesting.